naitisb/devtom-openrouter/docs/models.md

 ## Comparison scope

-This project runs the **12-dimension ToM instrument** across **5 model families** spanning both closed frontier models (via direct API) and open-weight models (via OpenRouter or Mistral la Plateforme), deliberately reaching **back in time to older releases** so each family has a real multi-release history to trace a developmental trajectory across.
+This project evaluates **5 model families** on the **12-dimension developmental ToM instrument** — mapping each model to a developmental age equivalent using empirical norms from the child development literature.
+The roster deliberately reaches **back in time to older releases** so each family has a real multi-year release history, enabling both cross-sectional age mapping (where does each model sit on the 2-11 year developmental scale?) and longitudinal tracking (does a family's developmental age advance release over release?).

 - **family** = the model lineage.
 Five: **Claude** (Anthropic), **GPT** (OpenAI), **Llama** (Meta), **Qwen** (Alibaba), **Mistral**.